 What People are Saying, about Colin Gautrey

 May 2017"Colin, Thank you for your excellent presentation on "How to Handle Project Politics."
 It is a topic of great interest to me as it is one of the toughest nuts to crack for me for several reasons.
 However, your presentation has kindled my desire to master politics so that I am more successful and less stressed out from project to project and from organization to organization.
 Keep up the excellent contributions to our vocation!
 Thank you!"
 MS, United States (Mastering the Politics).
 "I find your suggestions very practical and actionable.
 It is a must have for anyone who wish to make an impact both on a personal and professional level.
 It also serves a mechanism for self evaluation on what value is being added.
 I will definitely be using them soon on my new assignment.
 Thanks once again," OA, Manchester.
-"Part of my problem is that I get overly emotional when things don't go my way.
+"For several years I have been reflecting on my direction, what I want to do.
+Life is so full of opportunities and while good, that makes it confusing.
+This course has helped me to pin down exactly what I wish to get known for and I feel quite liberated now.
+Refreshing approach too and not something I've seen anywhere else.
+Well done Colin, really useful!"
+PT, Los Angeles (Building a Powerful Reputation) "Part of my problem is that I get overly emotional when things don't go my way.
 This has caused me a lot of bad feedback.
 I've only just started to do this course but modules 1/2 have already had a big (positive) impact.
 I still have to sit on my hands a bit, but the new insight I am gaining is actually quite interesting as well as useful."
 FC, Toronto (Unlocking Critical Relationships).
 "Amazing Seminar on Strategic Influencing, As a PM, I appreciate learning new tools, especially maintaining integrity.
 Thank you," GK, New York.
 "I've been in my role for a number of years and am very ambitious.
 Thing is, I don't seem to be getting anywhere and am stuck.
 Based on some recent feedback, and quite a bit of reflection, I've realised I need to get much better at judging what others are shooting for in the wider organization.
 I don't want to play politics, too straightforward for that, but I do want to be able to understand what others are doing so I can engage more effectively with the whole organisation."
 PV, Brussels (Mastering the Politics).
 Read More

 Politics exists in any organisation of two or more people because this word describes the attempts to influence.
 Unless nobody is trying to influence others in the organisation, there will be political activity of some sort.
 Usually, this activity is categorised as either positive or negative.
 Negative politics is where there is a high degree of self-serving agendas running riot and people are being harmed in the process.
 If there is a high level of transparency, care, respect and focus on the organisational agenda, it is usually regarded as positive politics or influence.